Work and study Chinese in Xiamen: my experience

 I learned a lot of Chinese because I went to class every day and passed all the exams, but I have to admit that it was quite tiring since many subjects only teach you to memorize or to know how to answer the question correctly even if you don’t understand what it means.

-What to see in Xiamen?
+What to see and what to do in Xiamen?

-Nanputuo Temple
+1. Nanputuo Temple

 Nanputuo temple is a famous Buddhist temple in Xiamen founded in the Tang dynasty.
 Its name means: South Putuo, because it is located at the south of a Buddhist holy site Mount Putuo in Zhejiang Province.